-Failure: A domain failure occurs when the delivered service deviates from fulfilling the domain function, the latter being what the domain is aimed at [39].
+Failure: A domain failure occurs when the delivered service deviates from fulfilling the domain function, the latter being what the domain is aimed at (Randell 2003).

 Error: An error is that part of a domain state which is liable to lead to subsequent failure.
-An error affecting the service is an indication that a failure occurs or has occurred [39].
+An error affecting the service is an indication that a failure occurs or has occurred (Randell 2003).

-Fault: The adjudged (i.e., the 'so-judged') or hypothesised cause of an error is a fault [39].
+Fault: The adjudged (i.e., the 'so-judged') or hypothesised cause of an error is a fault (Randell 2003).

 Hazard: A hazard is any source of potential damage, harm or adverse health effects on something or someone under certain conditions at work.
+Hazards are thus domain faults or are faults of the environment of the domain.